LoveDoLove-Forked-Projects/AndUE4Dumper/README.md

 * Generate function names json script to use with IDA & Ghidra etc
 * Symbol and pattern scanning to find GUObjectArray, GNames and NamePoolData addresses automatically
 * Find GEngine and GWorld in Data segment
-* Find ProcessEvent index & offset (64bit only for now)
+* Find ProcessEvent index and offset (64bit only for now)
 * Dump UE library from memory

 ## Currently Supported Games